Table of contents

 Nebula Genomics is a leading DNA testing company offering reliable services.
 We use 30X Whole Genome Sequencing to decode 100% of your DNA and produce 10,000 times more DNA data than other DNA tests like 23andMe and AncestryDNA.
 The Whole Genome Sequencing (WGS) that we use decodes all 6.4 billion DNA base pairs in the human genome, including the complete set of all 20,000 genes, mitochondrial DNA, and the Y chromosome.

 If you patronize Nebula Genomics, you will have the chance to use our powerful, browser-based genome exploration tools to answer any questions about your DNA.
-Since our WGS genetic data is analyzed at a CLIA-approved and CAP-accredited lab, it is of the highest quality and can be used by physicians and genetic counselors.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.